 The most important aspect of bugging in is to have a plan to secure your location.
 Rarely do people live on high alert in a secure location 365 days a year.
 That means that when SHTF there will be work to do.
 You need to figure out what your priorities are and be sure that everybody in your household knows what to do.
 In addition, you need to practice this drill on a regular basis to ensure everybody is ready to go for bugging in.

 In order to bug in successfully, you will need a good supply of preserved foods to survive.
 Plan on working without electricity, so frozen foods are out.
 Canned goods can last for a while, but are not ideal.
 Your best bet is to have dried goods available to last several months.
-This includes jerky, hardtack, pemmican, and other dried and salted goods.
+This includes jerky, hardtack, pemmican, and other salted and dried or dehydrated goods.
 Dried pasta is good to have, and all grains and beans are ideal if they are kept away from insects.
-MRE’s are alright, but they are expensive for long term survival.
+MRE’s are alright, but they are expensive for long-term survival.

 If you happen to be dealing with a cold climate, you will need a way to stay warm.
 Fire is always an option, but you risk burning the house down and risk carbon monoxide poisoning.
 You should have several different tools to start a fire with you including lighters and Ferro rods.
 In addition, a good supply of blankets can make a huge difference.
 The best options are wool blankets and emergency blankets.
 Wool can keep you warm even when wet, and emergency blankets reflect 90% of your body heat back to you.

-Have you tried making preparation for bugging in in case the SHTF?
-Let us know in the comment section below!
+Have you tried making preparation for bugging in before SHTF?
+Let us know in the comments section below!